jmp-12/Benson/README.md

 Benson
 =================

-Benson (formerly Jenkins) is a voice recognition program designed for the [Udoo Quad](http://shop.udoo.org/usa/?___from_store=usa&popup=no) running Android.
+Benson is a voice recognition program designed for the [Udoo Quad](http://shop.udoo.org/usa/?___from_store=usa&popup=no).
 Benson can respond to user input with pre-programmed phrases and search the web via Wolfram API for a response to an unknown query.
-Pre-programmed responses utilize moods to personify Benson's responses as well as accept parameters for serial communication with the onboard DUE.
+Pre-programmed responses can utilize native Android APIs as well as accept parameters for serial communication with the onboard DUE.
 The result is a sarcastic, personable voice recognition system with access to net-based knowledge and Arduino compatible electronics.

 ####Check out a quick demonstration on [YouTube](http://youtu.be/HjJCI1Hjb2c).

 <p align="center">
   <img src="http://i1016.photobucket.com/albums/af284/Turbopwned/bwd6j.gif" alt="Gif"/>
 </p>

 Using this application
 =========